 On the upper floors a private terrace and all dormitories.

-Other services free of charge are luggage deposit, 2 pc with internet access in the common area, wifi on all floors, safe deposit at the reception and lockers in all rooms.
+Other services free of charge are luggage deposit, 2 pc with internet access in the common area, wifi on all floors, safe deposit at the reception, air conditioning and lockers in all rooms.

 Santa Monaca Hostel also has vending machines for snacks, hot and cold beverages, postcards and a small minimarket and a self-service laundry.